 Grab some of your old socks (the odd ones which have lost their partner would be perfect!) and then find some household items that can be used for eyes, mouth, and nose.
 You could glue/sew buttons for eyes, pieces of fabric for noses, and things like string, wool, ribbon, or even cotton wool for hair.
 Once the puppets have been made, leave them to dry.
 Why not also create a puppet theatre with a cardboard box and let the kids put on a puppet show for you or you can come up a family puppet show together to entertain the grandparents!

 15. Tie Dye Clothes

 Take those boring white clothes of yours and have yourself a tie-dye session.
-The children will love to customise their own clothing and will enjoy the messy colourful fun!
+The children will love to customize their own clothing and will enjoy the messy colorful fun!
 Also, it is quite an easy craft.
-You will need white clothing, a bucket or use the sink, water, various dyes, rubber bands, and rubber gloves to protect your hands.
+You will need white clothing, a bucket, or use the sink, water, various dyes, rubber bands, and rubber gloves to protect your hands.
 How you fold the fabric and secure it with rubber bands, helps determine the tie-dye pattern.
-It’s best to start with the lightest colour, if using more than one, and follow dye instructions carefully.
+It’s best to start with the lightest color if using more than one and follow dye instructions carefully.
 Then leave them to dry and have a fashion show of your fantastic new outfits!

 16. Dream Catcher